|Page updated: 3/24/20|

 How should I handle gatherings at my business?
 Who can businesses contact with questions or concerns?

 All businesses must follow state guidelines and reopening protocols, which are dependent upon the type of business.

 Newton businesses may reach out to Economic Development Director Devra Bailin with questions, concerns or comments at email@example.com or 617-796-1122

 What if I traveled?
 How do I know what I should do upon return?

 Beginning March 27, all travelers arriving to Massachusetts are instructed to self-quarantine for 14 days.
 Health care workers, public health workers, public safety workers, transportation workers and designated essential workers are exempt from this requirement.
 Read more here.

-Travelers returning from some countries are requested to self-quarantine ("stay home").
 The CDC is frequently updating these countries and the guidance for travelers returning to the United States.
 Read it here.

 How can I talk with my kids about COVID-19?